tweakers-parknow-2020/passionforparking/README.md

-# P4P (Passion for Parking) App
+# P4P (Passion for Parking) App 😍

 P4P is a companion app created by Park Now employees for the [Tweakers development summit 2020 workshop](https://tweakers.net/partners/developerssummit2020/1094/parknow/) called "Zero to production with serverless in AWS"

 ## Overview

-During the workshop we are simulating that we are a new brand startup called P4P (Passion for Parking).
+In this workshop, we are simulating that we are a new brand startup called P4P (Passion for Parking).
 The startup founders are convinced that they can bring value to the parking industry.
 They are passionate founders.
 However, as any startup, they have limited development resources.
 In their minds the first business iteration is clear:

 - Create an Android and iOS app which the main feature is start and stop a parking transaction.
 - Create an API which can be integrated in Parking companies which can enforce the validation of the parking ticket.

-How to build this product with lack of technical knowledge and small amount of financial resources?
+But, how to build this product with lack of technical knowledge and small amount of financial resources?
 So, they decide to get the advise from an independent software development consultant, with the mission of picture them which is the quickest way to go to production with this first version of the system.

 ## P4P Technical roadmap

 After several meetings, the software development consultant present the following technical proposal:

-- **App Front-end**: Build the apps with [React Native](https://facebook.github.io/react-native/).
+- 📱 **App Front-end**: Build the apps with [React Native](https://facebook.github.io/react-native/).
 React Native is a framework for building native apps using React.
-In the current stage, the startup is not in the position to hire one Android developer and one iOS developer who can maintain two different code bases.
+In the current stage, the startup is not in the position to hire two developers who can maintain two different code bases (native Android and iOS code).
 In the area of hybrid development, React Native is the best technical choice.
 Those are the main reasons:

     - Performance is pretty close to native.
     - Since the app does not need heavy processing of images or data, hybrid development is good option.